luvnft/bitcoinr/_pages/memes-archive.md

 author_profile: false
 ---

-Memes are jus for fun.
+Memes are just for fun.